-The Government’s new fee structure
+The Government’s proposed new fee structure for probate court fees

 The Government has announced that from 1 May 2017, probate court fees will increase dramatically, despite overwhelming objections to the proposals from probate experts including ourselves.